You’ve heard the nightmare divorce stories:

 - The divorces that leave you living like an impoverished college student: residing in hovels no cleaner or larger than dorm rooms and subsisting on ramen noodles.

 And who gets the blame?
 Quite often the lawyer (or the ex-spouse’s lawyer or both lawyers).
 And rightly so!
-In every one of the horror stories you’ve heard, there is usually a divorce lawyer lurking behind (sometimes in front of) the curtain pulling the strings.
+In every one of the horror stories you’ve heard, there is often a divorce lawyer lurking behind (sometimes in front of) the curtain pulling the strings.

 But as much as you want to deny it, you know deep down that good divorce attorneys are out there.
 These are the attorneys who play an important role in helping you navigate the murky and treacherous waters of divorce.
 These are the attorneys who play key roles in negotiating divorce settlements in a fair and equitable way.
 They are the attorneys you want but don’t know